Low-overhead quantum computing with the color code: Color code lattice surgery scheme

+During the merging operation, we measure local generators of a new stabilizer group $\mathcal{S}_M$ which connect the ancilla system to the data qubits.
+Measuring $\mathcal{S}_M$ lets us infer the values of two operators $Q_{A}, Q_{B} \in \mathcal{S}_M$ that we will use to determine the outcomes of our desired logical measurements $\overline{L}_{A/B}$.

-The outcomes of our logical measurements are inferred from operators $Q_A,\,Q_B \in \mathcal{S}_M$.
-During the splitting operation, we recover the codespace of the data qubits by measuring the stabilizer group $\mathcal{S}$.
-In doing so, we also obtain the values of stabilizers $S_A,\,S_B \in \mathcal{S}$ that are supported on the ancilla system such that $\overline{L}_{A/B} = S_{A/B}Q_{A/B}$.
-Indeed, operators $S_{A/B}$ are the product of red edge terms.
-As the operators $Q_{A/B}$ commute with all elements of $\mathcal{S}$ we achieve the desired measurement outcomes.
+The merging operation is followed by the splitting operation, wherein we read out the ancilla system and recover the codespace of the data qubits by measuring the stabilizer group $\mathcal{S}$ again.
+In doing so, we also obtain the values of operators $S_A,\,S_B \in \mathcal{S}$ that are supported on the ancilla system such that $\overline{L}_{A/B} = S_{A/B}Q_{A/B}$.
+The operators $Q_{A/B}$, which we measured during the merging operation, commute with all elements of $\mathcal{S}$ and so we achieve the desired measurement outcomes.
+It is worth pointing out that $S_A,\,S_B \not\in \mathcal{S}_M$ and so their measurement during the splitting operation is central to our ability to infer $\overline{L}_{A/B}$, which is a point of difference between our scheme and those based on surface code lattice surgery.

+In what follows, we will first discuss how to construct a color code ancilla system with a suitable configuration of boundaries to facilitate an arbitrary pair of commuting measurements $\overline{L}_{A/B}$ in Sec. \ref{construction}.
+We then describe the merging operation and discuss the aforementioned $Q_{A/B}$ and $S_{A/B}$ operators arising from our construction, which are required to infer $\overline{L}_{A/B}$, in Sec. \ref{merge}.
+Next, in Sec.~\ref{split}, we describe the splitting operation, confirming that we measure no logical information other than the values of $\overline{L}_{A/B}$.
+We then provide a comprehensive example that illustrates every step of our scheme in Sec. \ref{example} and discuss the fault-tolerance of these operations in Sec.~\ref{fault-tolerance}.